Below is information about student rights and responsibilities.

 Charter of Students’ Rights and the Code of Student Grievance Procedures

 Students who believe that they have been treated unfairly by those in authority at the university have the right to lodge a grievance with the Committee on Student Grievances.
 If you encounter such a situation and need guidance, either the Ombudsperson for Students or the Dean of Students can assist you.
+The Ombudsperson is available to try to solve problems through informal means, including information, advice, and referral.
+Students should usually speak to the Ombudsperson before lodging a formal grievance.
+The Ombudsperson is a member of the McGill faculty who is highly respected by staff and students alike.

 Committee for Graduate Student Support (CGSS)